 From the Overlook: A Look Back on 40 Years

-Updated January 26, 2026
+Updated April 27, 2026

 “Superior Hiking Trail 40th Anniversary Logo” by Kris Kiel.

 This year the Superior Hiking Trail turns 40.
 We are celebrating by looking back at the events of the past forty years that brought us to today.
 The stories below trace the Trail’s journey from a bold idea to the current 300-mile footpath that winds along the rocky ridgeline of the North Shore.
-These reminiscences and retrospectives detail how the Trail is truly more than a path, it a living link between people, place, and purpose.
+These reminiscences and retrospectives detail how the Trail is truly more than a path, it is a living link between people, place, and purpose.

 1986: The Big Idea